TomFern/devops-course-module7/4-terraform-cicd/README.md

 1. Create a pipeline with two blocks:

 - Block one validates and initializes Terraform
-- Block two runs localstack and applies the Terraform plan
+- Block two runs localstack and applies the Terraform plan.
+In block two, override the agent to use s1-ubuntu instead of the default.
 - Use the terraform files located in this directory

 2. Use the following commands in order to run localstack in CI: